Rupangkan/Rupangkan/README.md

 - 🔭 I’m currently working on a "learning everything at once" project!
 - 🥅 2021 Goals: Contribute more to Open Source projects!
-- ⚡ Hobbies: I play guitar and basketball!
+- ⚡ Hobbies: I draw and play guitar and basketball!

 ### Connect with me: